Best of the Best (1989 film): Plot

-Alexander Grady, an auto plant welder and a widowed father from Portland, Oregon is chosen to represent the United States of America in an international martial arts tournament against Team South Korea.
+Alexander Grady, an auto plant welder and a widowed father from Portland, Oregon, is chosen to represent the United States of America in an international martial arts tournament against Team South Korea.
 Once a rising star in the martial arts world, he suffered a shoulder injury three years prior, which forced him into retirement.
 Also chosen for the team are Tommy Lee, a highly skilled martial arts instructor from Fresno, California; Travis Brickley, an extremely brash fighter with a short fuse from Miami, Florida; Virgil Keller, a devout Buddhist from Providence, Rhode Island; and Sonny Grasso, a streetwise fighter from Detroit, Michigan.
-Despite being coached by veteran trainer Frank Couzo; their chances of winning are virtually non-existent, as the Koreans train all year long, enjoy full financial support from their nation, and have—on at least one occasion—killed a competitor in the ring.
+Despite being coached by veteran trainer Frank Couzo, their chances of winning are virtually non-existent, as the Koreans have trained all year long, enjoying full financial support from their nation, and having on at least one occasion, killed a competitor in the ring.
 To win, they will need to be the best technically, physically, and mentally.

 As training begins, the team struggles to bond as Travis antagonizes them.
 Given the pressure, the American team hires a second assistant coach, Catherine Wade, whose spiritual approach to training clashes with Couzo's more rigorous coaching techniques.
 Tommy is disturbed when his opponent is revealed to be Dae Han Park, Team Korea's best fighter and veteran martial artist who was responsible for killing Tommy's brother David Lee in a similar tournament.
 Couzo hopes that Tommy's desire for revenge will give him the necessary aggression to win, while Wade is more concerned about Tommy's mental state.
 With time and training, the team begins to bond and to earn each other's respect.

 Couzo cuts Alex from the team when he breaks the rigid training regimen to visit his son, who had been hit by a car; later, Tommy quits after knocking out Virgil with a powerful spinning side kick during practice.
 Conflicted by his desire for revenge, Tommy confesses to Alex his fear of fighting Dae Han, but Alex strongly urges him to do the right thing and face his brother's killer.
 Travis and the others persuade Couzo to reinstate Alex, and Tommy eventually rejoins the team after a change of heart.